andyl/rfxi/README.md

 Rfx Interface - User interfaces and APIs for [Rfx](https://github.com/andyl/rfx).

-Rfxi is designed to integrate with standalone processes: scripts, editors and development tools.
+Rfxi can be used interactively, and can interoperate with standalone processes: scripts, editors, dev tools, etc.

 This application has:
 - a CLI and a Web-server